roberte777/rust-autonomous-agents/README.md

 # Rust Boid Simulation

-_This is my first Rust project, so if your eyes burn looking at the code, my apologies_

 This project aims to simulate a flocking mechanism in Rust.
 I used nannou for visual representation and vectors.

 The three components that make up the flocking mechanism are: